facastagnini/python-audiobook-tools/README.md

 - [ ] search audible for the first x matches (default to 5)
 - [ ] present a table with the matches, the user picks one as the correct one
 - [ ] fetch metadata for the selected result
-- [ ] prenset a diff table showing all the fields and a before and after. example
+- [ ] preset a diff table showing all the fields and a before and after. example

 tag/field | original value | new value
 --------- | -------------- | ---------